EpicEric/sandhole/book/src/local_forwarding.md

 Then you can access `localhost:4000`, and all traffic will be redirected to port 2000 on the remote service.
 It's almost like a VPN!

-## Enforcing local forwarding
+## Enforcing aliasing

-Local forwarding is always enabled for SSH hosts, and is conditionally enabled for TCP hosts that have a requested address different from `localhost`.
+Aliasing is always enabled for SSH hosts, and is conditionally enabled for TCP hosts that have requested a address different from `localhost` (for example, `my.tunnel` in the previous section).

-To enable local forwarding for HTTP hosts, pass either the `tcp-alias` or [the `allowed-fingerprints`](#restricting-access-to-local-forwardings) command to the remote forwarding command as follows:
+To enable aliasing for HTTP hosts, pass either the `tcp-alias` command to the remote forwarding command as follows:

 ```bash
 ssh -R my.tunnel:80:localhost:8080 sandhole.com -p 2222 tcp-alias